florianneukirchen/qgis_nearest_greater/README.md

 ## About
 Get name (or ID) of and distance to the nearest neighbour with greater value in a certain field.
 Input is a points layer.
-The main output is a points layer with added attributes 'neargtdist', 'neargtname' and 'neargtcount'.
+The main output is a points layer with added attributes 'neargtdist' (distance), 'neargtdelta' (difference of both values), 'neargtname' (name/ID) and 'neargtcount'.
 The field 'neargtcount' gives the value of incoming connecting lines linking to points with smaller value.
 Also returns a lines layer with connecting lines, as well as basic statistics of the distances (min, max, mean, quartiles).

 Use cases:
 - Which is the next larger city?
+- How far away is the next higher building?
 - Which is the closest peak with higher elevation?
 - Useful for spatial analysis
 - Useful to categorize features in order to apply different styles (e.g. major and minor summits).